 FASTChoice, an online comparison tool, or go directly to your chosen lender website.
 Before FASTChoice offers the list of various lenders, a brief informational tutorial on private loans is presented.
-Complete the private educational loan application, the master promissory note, and the self-certification form and submit all information directly to the lender, NOT to the Financial Aid office.
+Complete the private educational loan application, the master promissory note, and the self-certification form and submit all information directly to the lender, NOT to the Office of Financial Aid and Scholarships.
 Most lenders require co-signer information.
-Should the lender approve your application, the school will then receive notification requesting certification of this alternative loan.
+Should the lender approve your application, the school will then receive a notification requesting certification of the private educational loan.

 - Make sure you have accepted your aid offer as the private educational loan will not disburse without this first being satisfied.
 All other financial assistance, including scholarships, are subtracted from your cost of attendance to determine unmet need.
 If there is unmet need, the private educational loan will be electronically certified through a weekly process.
 The student applicant will receive a revised award email notification identifying the private educational loan on their award along with other aid.